-- 3.5.1.3 Rooflines and vertical massing should be designed to contribute to a diversity of building forms and preserve public view corridors to the greatest extent possible. - 3.5.1.4 Pitched roofs with substantial roof overhangs, and roofing materials such as wood shingles, wood shakes or asphalt shingles are encouraged. - 3.5.1.5 Provide each dwelling unit and building with an inviting and easily identifiable ground floor entry that is visible from the street with lighting that illuminates the address. - 3.5.1.6 Incorporate porches, verandas, and balconies as traditional socializing spaces and important elements in building massing.
-These elements should create a void or open space at the base of a building, providing a balance to the building mass above. - 3.5.1.7 Projections and recesses are encouraged, with consideration to energy performance needs, to create visual interest with features such as bays, dormers, turrets, room projections, porches and recessed balconies.
+- 3.5.1.4 Roof forms and vertical massing should consider views (for onsite residents), consider and be sympathetic to views from adjacent buildings, and contribute to a diversity of building forms. - 3.5.1.5 When choosing the siting and height of a building, consider and minimize the impact on existing public view corridors. - 3.5.1.6 Pitched roofs with substantial roof overhangs, and roofing materials such as wood shingles, wood shakes or other durable material in shake profile are encouraged.

+- 3.5.1.7 Provide each dwelling unit and building with an inviting and easily identifiable ground floor entry that is visible from the street with lighting that illuminates the address. - 3.5.1.8 Incorporate porches, verandas, and balconies as traditional socializing spaces and important elements in building massing to create open space at the base of a building that balances the building mass above. - 3.5.1.9 Projections and recesses are encouraged, with consideration to energy performance needs, to create visual interest with features such as bays, dormers, turrets, room projections, porches, and recessed balconies. - 3.5.1.10 The use of traditional wall cladding and materials is encouraged, such as horizontal wood siding (either shiplap or clapboard), wood shingles, and smooth troweled stucco combined with wide wood trim and railings. - 3.5.1.11 Contemporary building finishes may be incorporated where they achieve a level of detailing and layering that is complementary to the neighbourhood context. - 3.5.1.12 Concrete block, plain concrete or painted finishes as a façade for exterior walls is strongly discouraged.

-- 3.5.1.8 The use of traditional wall cladding and materials is encouraged, such as horizontal wood siding (either shiplap or clapboard), wood shingles, and smooth troweled stucco combined with robust wood trim and railings. - 3.5.1.9 Contemporary building finishes may be incorporated where they achieve a level of detailing and layering that is complementary to the neighbourhood context. - 3.5.1.10 Concrete block, plain concrete or painted finishes as a façade for exterior walls is strongly discouraged. - 3.5.1.11 The overall choice of materials and colour should create a cohesive visual composition suitable for a traditional residential neighbourhood.
-Colour schemes with two or more contrasting or complementary hues should be used, emphasizing architectural details such as window trim, doors, and fascia boards. - 3.5.1.12 The use of the following window types are encouraged:
+- OLD CITY NEIGHBOURHOOD DESIGN GUIDELINES - LAND USE DESIGNATIONS - 3.5.1.13 The overall choice of materials and colour should create a cohesive visual composition reflective of the Old City neighbourhood.
+Colour schemes with two or more contrasting or complementary hues should be used, emphasizing architectural details such as window trim, doors, and fascia boards. - 3.5.1.14 The use of the following window types are encouraged: